Enable network protection

 - Audit Mode - If a user visits a malicious IP address or domain, an event will be recorded in the Windows event log but the user will not be blocked from visiting the address.

-To fully enable the Network protection feature, you must set the Group Policy option to Enabled and also select Block in the options drop-down menu.
+To fully enable network protection, you must set the Group Policy option to Enabled and also select Block in the options drop-down menu.

 Enter the following cmdlet:

 You can enable the feature in audit mode using the following cmdlet:

 Enabled to turn the feature off.